keboola/developers-docs/extend/common-interface/actions.md

 They do not load the configuration from Storage, so you need to fully specify the whole configuration in the request body.
 If any of your parameters are encrypted, they will be decrypted before they are passed to your application.

 Do not specify the `action` attribute in the request body, it is already in the URI.
-Use any of `parameters`, `storage` or `runtime` inside the `configData` root element as you would when creating an asynchronous jobs.
+Use any of `parameters` and `runtime` inside the `configData` root element as you would when creating an asynchronous job.
+Using `storage` configuration in actions makes no sense, because actions cannot read or write to Storage.
 For instance:

 {% highlight json %}